Geeksltd/GCop/Rules/GCop103.md

 ## Rule description
-You should always return an empty list instead of null.In this way you eliminate the risk of a NullReferenceException and You don't have to check for null in client code, so your code becomes shorter, more readable and easier to maintain
+You should always return an empty list instead of null.
+In this way you eliminate the risk of a NullReferenceException and You don't have to check for null in client code, so your code becomes shorter, more readable and easier to maintain.

-This rule should not be effected when method returntype is not assignable from IEnumerable.
+This rule applies when the return type implements IEnumerable.

 ## Example 1
 ```csharp